yushuhuan/mNGS_pathogen_detection/README.md

         奥斯陆莫拉菌    34062   42      85.34   16      Bacteria        Moraxella       Moraxella osloensis     0.01%   0.3%    0.09%    2       Both
         琼氏不动杆菌    40215   25      50.8    28      Bacteria        Acinetobacter   Acinetobacter junii     0.01%   0.18%   0.05%    2       Both
 ```

+Besides above 3 output files, this framework can also calculate coverage fro each pathogen, and Provide humanized visualization results, such as genome coverage across reference.
+You can see more details from "coverage_output" folder.

 ## Contribute